- Get Involved

 Note: Butterflies and Moths of North America does not endorse these Web sites or the products they offer for sale; we offer the links solely as a service to our visitors.

-The Lepidoptera Wing Pattern Identification System (LepWing ID) uses interactive pattern recognition technology to help researchers quickly and accurately identify species of moths and butterflies.
+(Not currently available) The Lepidoptera Wing Pattern Identification System (LepWing ID) uses interactive pattern recognition technology to help researchers quickly and accurately identify species of moths and butterflies.
 This system was developed by Jeff Miller, a professor in Oregon State University's College of Agricultural Sciences, and colleague Hans Luh, a senior research associate with the university's Integrated Plant Protection Center.
 This pilot project allows users to compare a digital image of a specimen against a library of more than 1,600 photos.

 Butterflies of America is a comprehensive image archive, currently including all American butterfly species and subspecies from the Arctic Circle to Panama, and the Caribbean Islands (except Trinidad and Tobago).
 As of January, 2011, over 100,000 images are posted to the site.
 Butterflies of America is especially useful for identifying northern Neotropical Hesperiidae, Lycaenidae and Riodinidae.